-Non-operating assets are assets that are not required in the normal operations of a business but can generate income in the future.
+Non-operating assets are assets that are not required in the normal operations of a business but that can generate income nonetheless.
 The assets are recorded in the balance sheet and may be listed separately or as part of operating assets.
-Non-operating assets do not help in the day-to-day operations of the business, but they can be disposed of to generate income to finance the operations of the business.
+Non-operating assets do not help in the day-to-day operations of the business, but they may be investments or assets that can be disposed of to generate income to finance the operations of the business.

 Examples of Non-Operating Assets

 The following are the most common non-operating assets:

 Any excess cash and cash equivalents that are not immediately required in financing the day-to-day operations of the company are recognized as non-operating assets.
 The underutilized cash is the amount that exceeds the operating cash requirements of the business, and they should be added to the value of the operating assets when conducting an appraisal.